nfeiglin/collab-consumption/README.md

 **The migrations are currently not working.
 They will be fixed soon!**

 Laravel 4.0 based collaborative consumption platform designed to be a starting place for those wanting to create a collaborative consumption website.

-More info soon.
+###CCCMP:
+- is currently similiar to an Airbnb-type site for office space
+- does not have any inbuilt payment functionality
+- does not have an automated booking system.
+There is a booking request form that emails the site owner the details for them to follow up

 ####See a working demo at [http://worldburrow.com/staging](http://worldburrow.com/staging)